Under GDPR Can an Individual be Held Responsible?

 £4,000 Average Claim

-Customers, on average claim £4,000 from incidents of data breach
+Customers, on average can claim up to £4,000+ from incidents of data breach

 Free Expert Advice